The role of higher derivative bulk scalar in stabilizing a warped spacetime: Conclusion

 \section{Conclusion}

 Starting from a general action with higher derivative, non-canonical kinetic term for a bulk scalar in a RS-type two brane model, we have derived the modulus stabilization condition on the scalar action in a back-reacted warped geometry.
-Our result clearly reveals that a higher derivative term of the bulk scalar with appropriate sign is necessary in order to stabilize the brane separation.This result generalizes our earlier work\cite{dmssgss} where a specific form of the higher derivative term namely tachyon-like action was shown to stabilize the model.
+This result generalizes our earlier work\cite{dmssgss} where a specific form of the higher derivative term namely tachyon-like action was shown to stabilize the model.
 Calculating the exact form of the warp factor with full back-reaction, the naturalness issue in the context of Higgs mass has been explored.
-A large set of values of the parameters is shown to produce the desired warping from the Planck scale to Tev scale as a solution to the well known gauge hierarchy problem.
+A large set of values of the parameters of the bulk scalar potential and the parameters responsible for the presence of non-canonical and higher derivative terms are shown to produce the desired warping from the Planck scale to Tev scale as a solution to the well known gauge hierarchy problem.
+The correlation among these parameters are determined.
 The induced cosmological constant on the 3-brane is shown to vanish in such a model.
 This work thus determines the general conditions on a bulk scalar action in a back-reacted Randall-Sundrum brane-world so that the problems of stabilizing the modulus ,gauge hierarchy as well as a vanishing effective cosmological cosmological constant can all be resolved together.

 \acknowledgments DM acknowledges Council of Scientific and Industrial Research, Govt. of India for providing financial support.